jamesshore/quixote/ROADMAP.md

 * PositionDescriptor.to()
 * ElementRendered's new descriptor properties (edge and size properties) - considers following scenarios
 	* whether element is off-screen (or partially off-screen)
+	* zero-width/height
 	* `overflow`
 	* `clip`
 	* `display`
 	* `clip-path` (not supported; fails fast)
-	* Breaking changes: ElementRendered
-		* No longer provides specific explanation of why an element isn't rendered (not in DOM, etc)
-		* No longer takes string-based expectations for non-rendering
 * Update SizeDescriptor and PositionDescriptor's "none" option to reflect broader reasons an element could be non-rendered
-		* Is 'false' if element isn't rendered for many reasons
-			* not in DOM, display:none (same as before)
-			* off-screen
-			* zero width or height
-			* clipped out of existence by `overflow:hidden`
-			* clipped out of existence by `clip`
-		* Could fail on some browsers due to `clip` property not being supported correctly
-		* Will fail fast if `clip-path` property is used
-* Breaking changes: ElementEdge
-	* now considers zero-width and zero-height elements to be non-rendered
-		* previously, they had a position but zero width/height
 * ElementRenderedEdge
+* Move descriptors out of special "Descriptor" page and into regular documentation (such as QElement properties)?
+Or both?

 ## Dogfooding Notes